freeipa/freeipa/workshop.rst

 will need to ``kinit admin``; see if you can work out what plugin provides the host group functionality).

-**HINT:** if you use the CLI will need to run two commands - one to create the host group, and one to add ``client.ipademo.local`` as a member.
+**Hint:** if you use the CLI will need to run two commands - one to create the host group, and one to add ``client.ipademo.local`` as a member.